hchenqi/ViewDesign/README.md

 ## Introduction

 *ViewDesign* is a general-purpose, object-oriented, highly modular, minimal and flexible cross-platform C++ GUI library with multi-backend support.
-It features static layout compatibility check through C++ templating which is particularly helpful for designing complex UI components with minimal run-time overhead.
-It also provides an easily extensible component library for intuitive and explicit UI building.
+It also provides an easily extensible component library for intuitive and explicit UI building, featuring static layout compatibility check through C++ templating which is particularly helpful for designing complex UI components with minimal run-time overhead.

 ### Highlight

 - written in modern C++, object-oriented, without any markup language
 - a single static library built with CMake, lightweight, modular and extensible
 - cross-platform with multi-backend support
-- clear and efficient logic for layout computation and rendering
+- clear and efficient logic for layout calculation and rendering
 - fit for both 'immediate-mode' and 'retained-mode' GUI programming
 - conceptual separation of components as `control`, `frame` and `layout`
 - static check of layout compatibility between components by size traits

 ### Example

-The program below displays "Hello World!" at the center of the main window: (an extract from [Test/TextBoxTest.cpp](Test/TextBoxTest.cpp))
+The program below displays "Hello World!" at the center of the main window: ([Example/HelloWorld.cpp](Example/HelloWorld.cpp))

 ```cpp
 #include "ViewDesign/view/widget/DefaultWindow.h"